jfiume/CSS-athon/docs/proposal.md

 **Day 2**: Collect all the CSS code for the CSS features.
 Build the user interface out with the CSS functions and the forms that user will type their CSS into.

 **Day 3**: Build out the backside of the program.
-Create the tutorials so that when a user types the backend checks to see if their code is correct.
+Create the tutorials so that when a user types, the backend checks to see if their code is correct.

 **Day 4**: Style the frontend, making it polished and professional.
 Make sure everything works.